bilus/reforms/README.md

       (f/text "Your name" owner [:name] :placeholder "Type your name here"))))
 ```

+You can also store validation data in local state which may be useful even if you store the actual data in an atom.

 A slightly more complete example: [source](https://github.com/bilus/om-reforms/tree/master/examples/local_state/) [demo](http://bilus.github.io/reforms/examples/om/local_state/index.html)

+** This is an experimental feature.
+Please report any bugs. **

 <!-- #### Can I use built-in Bootstrap icons instead of Font Awesome?
 #### How do I use different column widths for horizontal forms -->